chmduquesne/blog/source/ssh-over-ssl-episode-3-avoiding-using-a-patched-apache.md

 proposed, but as far as I know, still not any of these patches made it to the official release.

+**Edit 2015-05-07:** This bug has been fixed for 3 years.
+I still recommend not to use the CONNECT method, because only apache supports it and it will force you to use it.
+There are cooler, faster webservers out there.
+Using the HAproxy based configuration is by far the most flexible way I know (it allows you to use any web server, apache included).

 My solution so far was to apply the patch manually and recompile the relevant module.
 Doing this for every release can be annoying, so I've been looking for a different solution that would not involve recompiling